Go to Subscriptions, click on the subscription ID, then on the 3-dot action button.

 Upgrading and downgrading

-Since a subscription can have multiple items in it, the admin’s upgrade page gives you more options for selecting which item to replace, and whether to add a discount for the unused time in current subscription cycle:
+Since a subscription can have multiple items in it, the admin’s upgrade page gives you more options for selecting which item to replace, and whether to prorate the charge.

 Changing the payment date